DhyanMPatel/Pinterest_Clone/README.md

 5. /board/:boradname whole board Name can see

-    now search "how many models are requiered for Pinterest Clone"
+Now search "how many models are requiered for Pinterest Clone"